woheller69/FreeDroidWarn/README.md

 Your app will be installed

+    Optional: Switch off USB debugging until you need it again

 ### Installation of the library in your Android project

 Add the JitPack repository to your root build.gradle at the end of repositories: